 Let’s talk granola, seeds and goji berries for a second, shall we?

-I know there are many granola recipes out there and it’s no wonder why – it’s pretty great and handy to have around.
-Have it as cold cereal, top it on hot oatmeal, non-dairy yogurts or non-dairy ice creams, or simply take some to-go in a small container.
-It’s a great snack or meal that is filling, healthy and just plain good.
+There are many granola recipes out there and it’s no wonder why, as granola is pretty handy to have around.
+Enjoy it as cold cereal, top it on hot oatmeal, non-dairy yogurts or ice creams, or simply take some to go in a small container.
+It’s a great snack or meal that is filling, healthy and just plain good!

-I had a ton of goji berries in my fridge along with pumpkin (pepitas) and sunflower seeds that needed to be put to good use.
-I ran across an article from Wake Up World entitled, Five Healthy Seeds, which I had posted to the Facebook page.
-That planted the seed, so to speak, for this recipe.
+Granola can be so versatile too.
+You can pretty much add anything to your oat base and come out with something wonderful.
+For this seeds & goji berry granola, I had a ton of goji berries in my fridge, along with pumpkin (pepitas) and sunflower seeds that needed to be put to good use, when I ran across an article from Wake Up World entitled, Five Healthy Seeds.
+That planted the seed, so to speak, for this nut free granola recipe.

 Seeds are great, especially for those who have nut allergies, they can be a nice alternative.
 Some of the best seeds in whole form are hemp, sunflower, chia, sesame and pumpkin seeds.
-Flax seeds are great too, but unless they are ground you’re not going to get their full benefits as they will pass straight through the body without much benefits.
+Flax seeds are great too, but unless they are ground you’re not going to get their full benefits, as they will pass straight through the body with hardly any benefits.

 SEEDS & GOJI BERRY GRANOLA